- Covering the costs of cancer treatment

 COBRA (Consolidated Omnibus Budget and Reconciliation Act of 1986)

-COBRA gives you the right to choose to keep your health insurance coverage at the employer’s group rates, but you usually pay much more than you paid while employed.
+COBRA gives you the right to choose to keep your health insurance coverage at the employer’s group rates.
+Because the employer usually covers a portion of the plan cost when you’re employed, you usually pay much more than you paid while employed.
 In most cases, you can keep the insurance for up to 18 months.
 Some people may be able keep it a few months longer.

 COBRA is available when insurance coverage is lost due to certain qualifying events.
 These events are: